 If you suspect that you are under investigation for an economic crime (fraud), drug crime, internet crime, or any serious felony, the experienced investigation lawyers at Gasper Law Group can take steps to protect your rights, improve your legal position, and possibly avoid formal charges.

 The government puts considerable resources into sting operations, and many innocent people or minor players are caught up in the dragnet.
 Because these investigations may span many months or years, there is an opportunity for a qualified lawyer to intervene in a positive way.

 If you believe investigators are poking around, if you have been contacted regarding an investigation, or even if you have been formally arrested, contact our Colorado Springs law firm immediately.

-Allen Gasper and his staff of Criminal Defense Attorneys bring almost 50 years of experience in criminal defense.
+Allen Gasper and his staff of criminal defense attorneys bring almost 50 years of experience in criminal defense.
 Mr. Gasper has resided in the Colorado Springs community for over 30 years and formerly served as a county prosecutor in Teller County.
 Mr. Gasper has argued crime cases before the Colorado Supreme Court and Court of Appeals.
-Caryn J. Adams, Managing Partner, brings a wealth of education and knowledge with her from the “Harvard of the West” – Berkeley Law School in California.
-Ms. Adams is licensed to practice in both Colorado and California.
+Managing Partner, Caryn J. Adams, brings a wealth of education and knowledge with her from the University of California, Berkeley Law.

 What You Should – And Shouldn’t – Do